 Sign the Annual TMP Certification; and

-Notify each authorized member of the research group of their responsibilities to abide by the terms of the Certification by distributing a copy of the signed Certification and attachment to them via email, with a cc: to the University Export Control Officer.
+Notify each authorized member of the research group of their responsibilities to abide by the terms of the Certification by distributing a copy of the signed Certification and attachment to them via email, with a cc: to the University Export Control Office.

 Purpose and Rationale